Political Financing Handbook for Candidates and Official Agents (EC 20155) – July 2021

 - in the case of a candidate who has a disability, additional personal expenses that are related to the disability

-- expenses incurred to pay candidate's representatives at a polling station or at the office of a returning officer, up to a limit of $5,000 set by Elections Canada (amounts over the limit are other electoral campaign expenses)
+- expenses incurred to pay the candidate's representatives at a polling station or at the office of a returning officer, up to a limit of $5,000 set by Elections Canada

 Note: The candidate's personal expenses must be new expenses or increases in normally incurred expenses.
 In other words, they are expenses that the candidate incurred only because there was an election.